OCA/partner-contact/partner_contact_job_position/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of partners job position to support having them categorized in tree form and allow you to choose a categorized job position for your contacts in addition to the current custom string for job position.
+This module extends the functionality of partners job position to support having them categorized in list form and allow you to choose a categorized job position for your contacts in addition to the current custom string for job position.